Apr 24, 2024

 Originally, tourist tax was introduced by certain governments across the world to reduce over-tourism and generate income from large numbers of travellers entering the country.
 The uplift in cheap flights means that travelling has become much more accessible for people, even if it’s just a quick 2-hour flight to a destination in Europe.

-• Venice, Italy, will begin charging tourist fees in 2024.
-Day trippers must pay €5 to enter on certain days from April - July between 8:30 AM and 4 PM.
+• Venice, Italy, began charging tourist fees in 2024.
+Day trippers must now pay €5 to enter on certain days from April - July between 8:30 AM and 4 PM.
 You can pay the fee on the Venice Access Fee site.

 The cheapest VS most expensive tourist tax destinations